lambda-orm/lambdaorm/doc/wiki/operatorsAndFunctions/String.md

 - params:
 	- values: string

-### capitalize

-- description: Make the first character have upper case and the rest lower case
-- deterministic: true
-- return: string
-- params:
-	- value: string

-### test

-- description: Try a match on a string.
-Returns true or false.
-- deterministic: true
-- return: boolean
-- params:
-	- value: any
-	- regexp: string

-### match

-- description: Returns an array containing all matches, including capturing groups, or null if no matches are found.
-- deterministic: true
-- return: boolean
-- params:
-	- value: string
-	- regexp: string

 ### mask

 - description: General-purpose function that mask parts of arbitrary strings based on position within the string
 - deterministic: true
 - return: string
-- params:
-	- value: string

-### stringify

-- description: Convert a JavaScript object or value to a JSON text string.
-- deterministic: true
-- return: string
-- params:
-	- value: any

-### parse

-- description: Parses a text string as JSON, optionally transforming the value produced by the parse.
-- deterministic: true
-- return: any
 - params:
 	- value: string